 They Knew What They Did That New Years Eve

-Katy (Kim Raver) and Bob (David Cubitt) were happily married; they just had twins and lived in a small community where he was respected as a lawyer.
+Katy (Kim Raver - Night at the Museum) and Bob (David Cubitt) were happily married; they had just had twins and lived in a small community where he was respected as a lawyer.
 But when the kids across the street throw a loud New Years Eve party Bob goes to confront them only to end up being killed.
 Both the press and media swoop in to cover the shocking story but find themselves confronted by a wall of silence as no one connected to the party is willing to talk.
-This silence increases Katy's distress as she needs answers and for who ever is guilty to face justice.
-When the police arrest Ryan (Charlie McDermott) for the murder his lawyer insists he pleads not guilty but first Katy wants to talk to him, not as a grieving widow but as a mother.
+This silence increases Katy's distress as she wants answers and for who ever is guilty to face justice.
+When the police arrest Ryan (Charlie McDermott - Safe Harbor) for the murder his lawyer insists he pleads not guilty but first Katy wants to talk to him, not as a grieving widow but as a mother.

 "Bond of Silence" is based on a true story and unfortunately it isn't a story which for me lends itself too well to being a movie because it's all about what eventually happens.
 As such I will say spoiler alert although with this being based on a true story many a movie site gives the whole story away.
-So what eventually happens is that Katy despite confronting her husband's killer sees that this kid is in a mess as he carries the secret of what he has done and so shows her caring side so that he can unburden himself by telling her the truth but when he pleads guilty she takes the decision to ask for leniency.
+So what eventually happens is that Katy despite confronting her husband's killer sees that this kid is in a mess as he carries the secret and guilt what he has done and so she shows her caring side so that he can unburden himself by telling her the truth but when he pleads guilty she takes the decision to ask for leniency.